xmendez/wfuzz/docs/user/getting.rst

     Filtered Requests: 0
     Requests/sec.: 225.4143

-Wfuzz output allows to analyze the web server responses and filter the desired results based on the HTTP response message obtained, for example, response codes, response length, etc.
+Wfuzz output allows to analyse the web server responses and filter the desired results based on the HTTP response message obtained, for example, response codes, response length, etc.

 Each line provides the following information: